Contactless Payment FAQ

 What are the PCI compliance concerns with NFC payments?

 Before you can accept NFC payments, you must register the device with your payment provider.
 Your payment provider will then provide the approval to accept NFC payments.
-This gives the payment provider the information they need to track all transactions in the event that fraudulent activity occurs and protects both you and your customers.
+This gives the payment provider the information they need to track all transactions if fraudulent activity occurs and protects both you and your customers.

 Should you advertise that you accept contactless payments?